OUR TEAM

 Amy has worked internationally in the Arts & Healing field, providing workshops around the world, guiding public art installations in Haiti & Philadelphia, developing and teaching curricula for "Arts-Based First Response" for disaster-relief scenarios with BuildaBridge International, and training arts practitioners in trauma-informed best practices via UNICEF Haiti and various organizations in the US.

-Locally, Amy has worked with Baker Hunt Art & Cultural Center as Education Director and Price Hill Will as Community Engagement Coordinator.
-She currently works with Indigo Hippo as the Director of Programming.
+Locally, Amy has worked with WordPlay as their Executive Director, Baker Hunt Art & Cultural Center as Education Director, Price Hill Will as Community Engagement Coordinator, and Indigo Hippo as the Director of Programming.
+Currently Amy is part of the faculty at The Hive.
 Amy is thrilled to be teaching with the Cincinnati Arts Association's Arts & Healing Initiative as it provides a wonderful service to the community and directly engages her deepest interests.

 tuttleamyj.wixsite.com/reimagearts